 A number of major employers are expanding their current facilities within the city limits, and several others have announced they will be coming to Clarksville and Montgomery County in the near future.
 Some of the largest employers in Clarksville are Ft.
 Campbell (approx. 39,000 military and civilian jobs); Clarksville-Montgomery County School System (4,000); Tennova Healthcare (1,150); Trane Company (1,100); City of Clarksville (1,050); Austin Peay State University (860); Montgomery County Government (850); Agero (750); Convergys (600); Akebono Brake Systems (500) and Jostens, Printing & Publishing Div.
 (400).

 Hankook Tires recently opened their first American facility in Clarksville and began filling over 800 positions in early 2017.
 LG Electronics is building a new facility that is only 10 miles from Belleglade and plans to fill 600 new positions in 2019.

 While Fort Campbell is officially located in Kentucky, much of the facility is in Clarksville.
-Fort Campbell supports the 3rd largest military population in the Army and the 7th largest in the Department of Defense.
+Fort Campbell supports the third largest military population in the Army and the seventh largest in the Department of Defense.
 Post statistics indicate there are 202,890 people tied to Fort Campbell with around 177,300 living off post.